 Trust employees to know what's "sick enough" without judging.
 Be direct with support.
 Otherwise, you're back to square one.

 Create a Contingency Plan

 Discuss what happens if a key person is out.
 Not just broadly - but very specifically, with steps for pinch hitting.
 Planning for such occasions with real, actual steps means not only do people feel they have permission to call out, but also the ability to do so.Don't worry that a no-germs policy will cause employees to abuse the privilege.
 Remember - you've hired for culture.
 And the few who take advantage will quickly make themselves known.
 Good employees will move heaven and earth to get the job done.

-"Nowadays, work can be done from anywhere, so staying home should have less of a stigma," says Dan Henry.
+"Nowadays, work can be done from anywhere, so staying home should have less of a stigma," says one HR executive.
 "Even if needed on a big project, work can still get done - assuming the person feels well enough to do it."

-"It's a good practice," he adds, "and keeping the germs away from the office is an added bonus."
+"It's a good practice, and keeping the germs away from the office is an added bonus."

 October 22, 2019